fastapi/fastapi/docs/tutorial/security/get-current-user.md

 Do you want to have an `id` and `email` and not have any `username` in your model?
 Sure.
 You can use these same tools.

 Do you want to just have a `str`?
 Or just a `dict`?
 Or a database class model instance directly?
 It all works the same way.

+You actually don't have users that log in to your application but robots, bots, or other systems, that have just an access token?
+Again, it all works the same.

+Just use any kind of model, any kind of class, any kind of database that you need for your application. **FastAPI** has you covered with the dependency injection system.

 ## Code size